Our nutrition needs change throughout our lifetime. What we eat and drink every day has a big impact on our health.

 Maintaining a Healthy Weight

 Obesity is one of the most important public health challenges facing Northern Ireland today.
-61% of adults are either overweight (37%) or obese (24%).
+61% of adults are either living with overweight (37%) or obesity (24%).
 This has a negative impact on both our physical and mental health.

 To find out whether your weight is increasing your risk of developing serious illnesses, including information on measuring your waist and Body Mass Index (BMI) and tips on healthy eating for weight loss and physical activity, visit: www.choosetolivebetter.com